by The Live Blog Team | November 25, 2020

 Step #1 | Choose the right live blog software

-First you need to pick a blogging platform that serves your needs.
+First you need to pick a live blogging platform that serves your needs.
 Sourcefabric’s Live Blog is a powerful, professional open-source live blogging tool created for journalists and bloggers on the go.
 It includes rich media posts – like image slideshows and video streams – as well as custom post types and scorecards for covering sporting events.

 Additionally, Live Blog offers easy ways to monetise your coverage with tools to integrate native or remote ads into your live blog’s timeline.
-The platform also offers a mobile reporting app (Live Blog Reporter) that allows your live blog team to contribute directly from their mobile phones.

 Step #2 | Plan your coverage BEFORE you start blogging

-Once you’ve got your platform picked out, now you need to think deeply about your blogging strategy.
+Once you’ve got your live blogging software picked out, now you need to think deeply about your topic and your blogging strategy.
+Start by identifying topics that your audience cares about.
+Whether it’s an important political debate, a major sports match, or a significant cultural event, choose live blogging topics that align with your readers’ passions and interests.
+After selecting your topic, develop a strategic approach.
 Coming up with material ad hoc is not the best practice for maintaining a successful live blog.
 Even though events unfolding in real time often leave little to no opportunity to prepare, there will inevitably be in-between moments where not much is happening.
 During these times, it’s important for you to have relevant material prepared in advance, general knowledge on the topic you’re covering, and reliable contacts who can assist you.

 Step #3 | Think in terms of editorial resources